cooperalanmyers/GVSU-CIS350-Automotive/docs/software_requirements_specification_final.md

 	2. Calculation of values shall have a response time under 2 seconds.
 	3. Compass shall have 5v maximum of power.
 	4. Records shall be in a text file for easy parsing of information.
-	5. Separate user-input method shall be given conditions and output only the tilt-compensated value.
 2. Coding
-	1. Program shall be written in C++.
-	2. Updates shall be pushed/pulled using GitHub.
+	1. Updates shall be pushed/pulled using GitHub.
-	3. Comments throughout code shall explain our logic accurately.
+	2. Comments throughout code shall explain our logic accurately.
-	4. Code will follow proper readable syntax.
+	3. Code will follow proper readable syntax.
 2. Output Logistics
 	1. LCD display shall display all information needed.
-	2. When calibrating a message shall appear.
-	4. Compass' user interface shall be simple to read.
+	3. Compass' user interface shall be simple to read.
 3. Portability
 	1. Compass shall operate in environments 50-80 degrees Farenheit.
 	2. Entire project shall be easily used with a single hand.